 In overlapping generation (OLG) repeated games, players play for finite periods and are replaced by their next generation.
 This class of games has been used to study cooperation among finitely-lived players in long-run organizations (e.g., \cite{Hammond_1975} and \cite{Cremer_1986_QJE}).

 In this paper, we study the feasible payoff set of OLG repeated games.
-In the literature of OLG repeated games, including studies of the folk theorems, the convex hull of the stage game payoffs is mostly used as the feasible payoff set of interest.
-However, the overlapping structure allows players to achieve average discounted payoffs beyond the convex hull of the static payoffs: Although players share the same discount factor, depending on where they are located in their lifecycle, players discount payoffs differently.
+In the literature on OLG repeated games, including studies on folk theorems, the convex hull of the stage game payoffs is typically considered the feasible payoff set of interest.
+However, the overlapping structure of these games allows players to achieve average discounted payoffs beyond the convex hull of the static payoffs: Although players share the same discount factor, they discount payoffs differently depending on their position in the lifecycle.
 Thus, it is not obvious which payoffs are feasible.
-Our purpose in this paper is to understand how the OLG structure affects what players could obtain.
+Our purpose in this study is to understand how the OLG structure affects what players can obtain.

-We study the feasible payoff set when players' discount factor and the period of overlap are fixed, departing from the most studies in the literature, which usually focus on the asymptotic case.
-On the other hand, as typical in the literature, we focus on ``periodic'' feasible payoffs in which each generation of the same player plays the same sequence of actions during their lifetime.\footnote{More generally, each generation of the same player plays different sequences of action profiles.
+We study the feasible payoff set when players' discount factor and the period of overlap are fixed, which departs from most studies in the literature, which usually focus on the asymptotic case.
+Specifically, we focus on ``stationary'' feasible payoffs in which each generation of the same player plays the same sequence of actions during their lifetime.\footnote{In general, each generation of the same player plays different sequences of action profiles.
 In this case, each player has an infinite sequence of feasible payoffs.
-We discuss more about it in Section 6.1.}
+We discuss this further in \Cref{subsec:discuss}.}

-Our first main result concerns a complete characterization of the feasible payoff set of OLG repeated games.
-We find that it can be characterized by the convex hull of the set of the average discounted payoffs that can be achieved by playing $n$-length sequences of action profiles, where $n$ is the number of players and each of the action profiles is supposed to be played for $T$ (the interaction length) times consecutively.
-For such sequences of action profiles, we could calculate the average discounted payoff \emph{as if} players play $n$-length sequence (rather than $nT$), while effectively discounting by $\delta^T$ (rather than by $\delta$).
-Thus, this characterization substantially simplifies the set of action profiles we should consider in obtaining the feasible payoff set.
-In fact, our characterization allows a closed-form expression of the feasible payoff set given any stage game.
+First, we completely characterize the feasible payoff set of OLG repeated games.
+We find that the feasible payoff set can be characterized by the convex hull of the set of average discounted payoffs that can be achieved by playing length-$n$ sequences of action profiles, where $n$ is the number of players and each of the action profiles is supposed to be played for $T$ (the interaction length) times consecutively.
+For such sequences of action profiles, we can calculate the average discounted payoff \emph{as if} players play length-$n$ sequences (rather than $nT$), while effectively discounting by $\delta^T$ (rather than by $\delta$).
+Thus, this characterization substantially simplifies the set of action profiles we need to consider to obtain the feasible payoff set.
+In fact, our characterization allows a closed-form expression of the feasible payoff set of any stage game.